The Basics of Real Estate: The Beginner’s 2025 Guide

 Appraisal

 A professional appraiser conducts the appraisal.
-They inspect the property, measures it, and takes note of its features.
+They inspect the property, measure it, and take note of its features.
 The appraiser will take pictures of the interior and exterior of the property and compare the home to the current real estate market.
 The appraiser looks for similar homes that sold recently to determine the property's fair market value.

 Inspection